vzhd1701/gridplayer/README.md

 ## Geting help

+If you found a bug or have a feature request, please [open a new issue](https://github.com/vzhd1701/gridplayer/issues/new/choose).

 If you have a question about the program or have difficulty using it, you are welcome to [the discussions page](https://github.com/vzhd1701/gridplayer/discussions).
 You can also mail me directly, I'm always happy to help.

 ## Attributions